 Money and valuables

-When travelling by road outside major cities, there is a risk of extortion and being caught in road blocks set up by illegal armed groups, including some who appear to be police.
+When travelling by road outside major cities, there is a risk of extortion and being caught in road blocks set up by illegal armed groups, including some posing as police.

 Piracy occurs in the coastal areas of Venezuela.
 See our piracy bulletin for more information.
 The International Maritime Bureau runs a 24-hour Piracy Reporting Centre based in Kuala Lumpur, Malaysia, which issues daily reports broadcast to all shipping on the Safety Net service of Inmarsat-C and weekly reports on its website.

-When you are in Venezuela, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You are subject to the local laws of Venezuela, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.